-Teaching Your Kids About Kindness: Are You Missing the Mark?
+Teaching Your Kids About Kindness: Don’t Miss the Mark

 Ask your kids this question – “Am I teaching you to be kind?”
 Parents may be surprised to hear their children may not think so.
 And with the current news and world landscape, kindness is more important than ever.